 Hypothyroidism Contributes to Low Stomach Acid.

-For someone with acid reflux this may sound like a good thing, but in fact low stomach acid often causes heartburn.
+Contrary to popular belief.
+Heartburn is caused by too little stomach acid NOT too much stomach acid.
 When hydrochloric acid is low, the stomach cannot digest food thoroughly.
-The food in the stomach begins to rot and putrify.
-The small intestine attempts to reject this rotting mess, so the putrefied food shoots back up into the esophagus.
+The food in the stomach begins to rot and putrefy.
+The small intestine attempts to reject this rotting mess, so the putrefied food shoots back up into the esophagus causing reflux.

 Though the food is not acidic enough for the small intestine, it is too acidic for the delicate tissue of the esophagus and causes painful heartburn.
 When this poorly digested food eventually does make its way into the digestive tract, it contributes to intestinal inflammation, infection, leaky gut and eventually H.Pylori infection.